Who's on the move?

-Things got a bit feisty for Watford’s one-time record signing in October last year, after the Nigeria international was arrested for a bust-up with four escorts at his hotel.
+Things got a bit feisty for Watford’s one-time record signing in October last year, when the Nigeria international was arrested for a bust-up with four escorts at his hotel.

-Unfortunately, on-field events have done nothing to deflect attention: Success has struggled to live up to his name.
-The striker managed only one goal in his debut season with the Hornets and is yet to feature at all in 2017/18, in part thanks to injury.
+Unfortunately, on-field events have done nothing to deflect attention away from that misstep: Success has struggled to live up to his name at Vicarage Road, manging just one goal in his debut season and fairing even worse this time around, with the forward still awaiting his first appearance of the campaign.
 A return to Spain could be imminent.

 Who’s interested?
 Real Valladolid